 Instructions

-- Preheat oven to 350°F and line a baking sheet with parchment paper.
+- Prep: Preheat oven to 350°F and line a baking sheet with parchment paper.
 Set aside.

-- Bake cookies for about 12 minutes.
-The cookies should still be very soft and will continue to bake and firm up after removing from oven.
-Use a large round cookie cutter to swirl around the cookies to make them perfectly round or use a fork to push in any uneven edges while the cookies are still soft.
+- After baking: Immediately after taking them out of the oven, use a large round cookie cutter to swirl the cookies to make them perfectly round or use a fork to push in any uneven edges while the cookies are still soft.
+Press a few extra mini eggs on top of each cookie and sprinkle any remaining pastel mini egg "dust" on top of the cookies for a picture-perfect look.